 Here is a sneak peek at three cool packaging ideas to try with your next product, no matter if your product is glass bottles, wine glasses, or anything else.
 The perfect packaging is within your grasp.

 You may be tempted to layer designs and colors throughout your packaging.
-That may work for some products, but for others simple is the way to go.
+That may work for some products, but simple is the way to go for others.
 Think about going with just one or two colors to create an instantly recognizable color scheme.
-There is a reason, after all, why brands like Coke and Apple have done so well.
+After all, there is a reason why brands like Coke and Apple have done so well.
 They offer extremely simple packaging that is easy to understand and easy to explain to other potential consumers.
 Sometimes simple packaging is the perfect packaging.

 Think about going with just one or two colors to create an instantly recognizable color scheme.

 When designing the packaging, take some time to consider how the consumer will be opening the box.
-Nobody likes to spend too much time opening anything and not many people enjoy breaking out scissors or other tools to open something.
+Nobody likes to spend too much time opening anything, and not many people enjoy breaking out scissors or other tools to open something.
 In other words, think about packaging options that are easy and even fun to open.
-Consider placing a “welcome” note for the consumer to see as soon as they open the package and try to consider your target market in every aspect of design.
-You may also consider custom packaging, creative packaging, or standard packaging, and always be mindful of your choice of packaging material.
+Consider placing a “welcome” note for the consumer to see as soon as they open the package, and try to consider your target market in every aspect of design.
+You may also consider custom, creative, or standard packaging, and always be mindful of your choice of packaging material.